 Interfering with a teacher/aide/staff member fulfilling his/her role in/out of the classroom; verbal epithets and/or profanity directed at a teacher/aide/ staff member.

-Violations that appear in Class 4 through Class 7 are subject to reported the local police department.
+Violations that appear in Class 4 through Class 7 are subject to be reported to the local police department.

 First Violation: Up to five (5) day suspension, parent/legal guardian conference.